anthx/anthony-carrick-hugo-blog/content/page/tools-i-use.md

 *   [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) – this is an excellent library for scraping websites, querying by XPath, CSS, or a high-level abstraction of the elements of the page.
 I use this for the UQ course chooser.
 *   csv – this is part of the Python standard library used to handle CSV data more reliably writing it yourself.
 I use this in my chat log parser.
 *   [PyMySQL](https://github.com/PyMySQL/PyMySQL) – a pure python implementation MySQL driver suitable reading and writing to a MySQL database using normal SQL.
 Remember to parameterise your queries to avoid SQL injection.

+This is a plain list of useful Python libraries I've found around the place.

+* Flask - Web server in Python
+* Numpy - For math stuff.
+* Pandas - Bulk Data Manipulation and statistical analysis
+* Plotly - Data Visualisation - import in offline mode though (used at Polymathian)
+* Slumber - REST API stuff
+* Pillow - Image Manipulation
+* Django - MVC framework.
+Like Rails, but harder.
+* Jupyter Notebooks - Python Code Visualiser
+* Pyramid Web Framework (used at Polymathian)
+* SQL Alchemy - SQL ORM (Object Relational Mapper) (used at Polymathian)
+* Gunicorn - A WSGI based webserver capable of production workloads, I think

 Web
 ---